open menu

 Before teaching, Rivera was a litigator at Boston law firms, including Todd & Weld and Peabody & Arnold, specializing in commercial litigation, employment law, and insurance defense.
 Rivera earned her JD from Boston College Law School and her BA from Smith College.
 After graduating from law school, she served as a law clerk to the Justices of the Massachusetts Superior Court.

 “BC Law’s clinical programs have a rich history serving underrepresented communities facing housing insecurity.
-It’s a privilege to be returning to the BC Law family to build on that long tradition of housing advocacy.”
+It’s a privilege to be returning to the BC Law family to build on that long tradition of housing advocacy,” she says.

 Shelly Simana is a widely published scholar whose research focuses on the intersection between bioethics and law, and addresses questions resulting from genetics, reproductive technologies, and biotechnology.
 She is joining BC Law as an assistant professor.